swizzard/botmaster/README.md

   sometime in the next few days.
 I've never packaged anything up before, and could use tips.

 License: [WTFPL](http://www.wtfpl.net/), because it rules.

+I really shouldn't have to say this, but: *please* don't use my code to violate Twitter's TOS, or harass anyone, or be a jerk generally.
+Bots make Twitter a weirder, better place, and the last friggin' thing anyone needs is robots yelling about ethics in gaming journalism or similar nonsense clogging up people's feeds.
+Be cool, OK?